dkallen78/math-trainer/README.md

    If I can get number 2 figured out, then I can handle this one.

+---

+One source of anxiety seems to be lack of control and the teacher/student dichotomy ([Finlayson, 2014](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.951.7508&rep=rep1&type=pdf)).
+I think this program addresses that by putting all the control in the user's hands.
+> This does call into question something
+I had planned to do: making a mode that was the completion of an instructor task or skill.

 #### How to train working memory?

+### Historical Research

+I'm reading through some 19th century articles right now and it's striking how passionate the writers are in their advocacy for mental math.
+I feel like these advocates are the source for the timed multiplication table tests I had to take in the 4th grade.
+Although none of the authors I've read so far have called for timed testing, their means for improving mental calculation are left unsaid.

+> Apparently the timed tests to which I (and many others) was subjected were not a direct result of the 19th century educational fad of mental math.
+Many schools switched to a program of oral math.
+There was a backlash to this that lasted until the middle of the 20th century when there was a revival in interest.
+And here we are again.
+"Everything old is new again."

+The exception is [Haskins, (1887)](https://www.jstor.org/stable/44464091) who gives examples that would be familiar to teachers today, such as counting by 2s up and down the number line.